pahen/madge/README.md

 # Release Notes

+## v1.0.0 (still in development)
+* Refactored Madge to use ES6 and now requires Node.js 4 to run.

 ## v0.5.5 (July 03, 2016)
 * Add note about Graphviz and Windows in README
 * Fix matching absolute path in Windows (Thanks to nadejdashed)